Mastroke Blogs

 • Settlement cycles differ by gateway

-Shopify may charge additional transaction fees if Shopify Payments is not primary (impacting shopify plus payment fees)
+• Shopify may charge additional transaction fees if Shopify Payments is not the primary gateway

-Limitation: Gateway integration alone does not allow dynamic checkout logic.
-Payment methods still display statically unless enhanced with Shopify Plus checkout customization.
+⚠️ Limitation: Gateway integration alone does not allow dynamic checkout logic.
+Payment methods still display statically until you add conditional logic.

-This is advanced Shopify custom payment infrastructure built for complex business models.
+This is advanced Shopify custom payment infrastructure for complex business models.

 • Use Shopify’s Payment App Extension